Varendraaa/Portfolio/README.md

 - **Strong collaboration skills** developed through working with multiple teams of different disciplines on multiple projects across the energy sector.

 ## Education
 - MSc.
-Computer Science     | University of Dundee (2024)
+Computer Science (Distinction)  | University of Dundee (2024)
 - BSc.
-Petroleum Geoscience | University of the West Indies, St Augustine (2018)
+Petroleum Geoscience (Hons)     | University of the West Indies, St Augustine (2018)

   ## Projects
 ### Computer Science
-- **Game Design**
+- **3D FPS Game Engine Design**
-  - Currently designing a fully playable 3D game using low level libraries, such as OpenGL and ImGUI.
+  - Designed a custom 3D game and its underlying engine, from first principles, using OpenGL as the graphics API and other low level libraries for support.
+  - Currently porting the game over to WebGL to make it more accessible.
-- **Databases**
+- **Database Systems**
   - Built and deployed a SQL database for a fictional online fishing supply store.
 Database was linked to a self developed storefront and tracked account creation, purchases and inventory status of items.
 - **Web Development**
   - Built an API mashup that displayed to a user the weather and the current events given a location input.